Vizarri/Vizarri/README.md

 - 👋 Hi, I’m @Vizarri
-- 👀 I’m interested in С#
+- 👀 I’m interested in С# and java
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning C# and java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Vizarri/Vizarri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.